-- > Clear parameters about what is and is not acceptable will be established - > If a child's question is inappropriate to address with the whole class the teacher should acknowledge the question and attend to it later on an individual basis. - > If a question is too personal, the teacher should remind the children of the ground rules. - > Teachers will set the tone by speaking in a matter of fact way and ensuring that pupils discuss issues in a sensible manner. - > Pupils will have opportunities to write down questions anonymously and post them in a question box - > If an adult is concerned that a pupil is at risk, the Safeguarding policy and procedures will be adhered to.
+- o Clear parameters about what is and is not acceptable will be established - o If a child's question is inappropriate to address with the whole class the teacher should acknowledge the question and attend to it later on an individual basis. - o If a question is too personal, the teacher should remind the children of the ground rules. - Teachers will set the tone by speaking in a matter of fact way and ensuring that pupils discuss issues in a sensible manner. - Pupils will have opportunities to write down questions anonymously and post them in a question box - If an adult is concerned that a pupil is at risk, the Safeguarding policy and procedures will be adhered to.

-7. Roles and responsibilities
+4. Roles and responsibilities

-7.1 The governing board
+4.1 The governing board

-The governing board will approve the RSE policy, and hold the headteacher to account for its implementation.
+The governing board will approve the PSHE policy, and hold the headteacher to account for its implementation.

-7.2 The headteacher
+4.2 The headteacher

-The headteacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory/non-science components of RSE (see section 8).
+The headteacher is responsible for ensuring that PSHE is taught consistently across the school.

-7.3 Staff
+4.3 Staff